boyan-boyanov/SoftUni/README.md

 # SoftUni
-Here i will upload all my homework and project, during my study in SoftUni.
+Here i will upload all my homeworks and projects, during my study in SoftUni.